-Responsible Party Responsibility Administration to perform any required actions to protocols or grant activity.
-Responsible to develop and distribute metrics on COI Disclosure Form submissions and documentation of Investigator's successful completion of COI training to the Chair and the Committee. • As needed, assists in responding to public requests for COI information in accordance with current PHS regulations. • Runs reports to determine if annual disclosure forms were submitted. • Notifies and follows up with individuals who have not submitted the form.
-Office of Technology Commercialization • Provide commercialization information to the Conflicts of Interest Administrator and other relevant parties.
-President and/or • Appoint and maintain a FCOI Committee.
-Designee: Currently, • Review rebuttals of management plans and make final, the President has binding determination within thirty (30) days. designated the • Institute disciplinary proceedings against an Investigator, Institutional Official as his Designee when necessary.
-Principal Investigator Properly identify Investigator roles on studies submitted i interpui investigator to the IRB Office and/or Research Administration Pre- Award Office.
+Responsible Party Responsibility Responsible Party Administration to perform any required actions to protocols or grant activity.
+Responsible to develop and distribute metrics on COI Disclosure Form submissions and documentation of Investigator's successful completion of COI training to the Chair and the Committee.
+As needed, assists in responding to public requests for COI information in accordance with current PHS regulations.
+Runs reports to determine if annual disclosure forms were submitted.
+Notifies and follows up with individuals who have not Office of Technology Commercialization submitted the form.
+Provide commercialization information to the Conflicts of Interest Administrator and other relevant parties.
+President and/or Designee: Currently, the President has designated the Institutional Official as his Designee Appoint and maintain a FCOI Committee.
+Review rebuttals of management plans and make final, binding determination within thirty (30) days.
+Institute disciplinary proceedings against an Investigator, when necessary.
+Principal Investigator Properly identify Investigator roles on studies submitted to the IRB Office and/or Research Administration Office of Sponsored Programs Office.
 See additional responsibilities delineated under "Investigators."
-Dessert Research Administration Office • Ensure an application for grant or contract funding has a disclosure form on file for all Investigators. of Sponsored Programs Place flags on grants that have a management plan for the Investigator in the proposal file of record.
+Research Administration Office of Sponsored Programs Ensure an application for grant or contract funding has all applicable disclosure forms and COI training (completed within 4 years) on file for all Investigators.
+Place flags on grants that have a management plan for the Investigator in the proposal file of record.
 Determine at the time of proposal whether sub-recipients have their own PHS-compliant policy or will instead follow Downstate's Research COI Policy.
-If the latter, assure that disclosures have been made prior to proposal submission. • At the time of award, coordinate with RF Central to incorporate into sub-recipient agreements which COI policy will apply and ensure sub- recipient certification of compliance is received before agreement is finalized either by (1) receiving an individual certification or (2) by documenting that the sub-recipient has provided its certification of institutional compliance with Public Health Services Financial COI requirements in the Federal Demonstration Partnership (FDP) Institutional Clearinghouse or (3) incorporating Downstate's Research COI policy in the terms of the sub-award.
-Make the necessary cartifications of compliance with the COI • Make the necessary certifications of compliance with the COI
+If the latter, assure that disclosures have been made prior to the sub-award being issued and/or funds being expended.
+At the time of award, coordinate with RF Central to incorporate into sub-recipient agreements which COI policy will apply and ensure sub- recipient certification of compliance is received before agreement is finalized either by (1) receiving an individual certification or (2) by documenting that the sub-recipient has provided its certification of institutional compliance with Public Health Services Financial COI requirements in the Federal Demonstration Partnership (FDP) Institutional Clearinghouse or (3) incorporating Downstate's Research COI policy in the terms of the sub-award.

-Responsible Party Responsibility Responsible Party Research Administration Post- Award Division Responsibility requirements in each grant or contract proposal, individually or via the FDP Institutional Clearinghouse, for all activity supported by PHS or organizations that follow the PHS policy.
-Place holds on accounts that have management plans to prevent expenditure of funds until a FCOI Report is submitted or until confirmation of the approved management plan is received.
-Check to confirm that all Investigators on a research project have submitted disclosures and completed training at time of award setup and when out-year funds are authorized, supplemental funds extending the life of award are received, or no-cost extensions approved; release holds on accounts once compliance is verified.
-Place flags on grants that have a management plan for the Investigator in the award file of record.
+Responsible Party Responsibility Make the necessary certifications of compliance with the COI requirements in each grant or contract proposal, individually or via the FDP Institutional Clearinghouse, for all activity supported by PHS or organizations that follow the PHS policy. • Review pertinent Investigator disclosures related to foreign influence pursuant to regulatory requirements.
+Place holds on accounts that have management plans to prevent expenditure of funds until a FCOI Report is submitted or until confirmation of the approved management plan is received. • Upload to NIH applicable Management Plans via eRA Commons. • Check to confirm that all Investigators on a research project have submitted disclosures and completed training at time of award setup, including at-risk awards, and when out-year funds are authorized or supplemental funds extending the life of award are received; release holds on accounts once compliance is verified. • Place flags on grants that have a management plan for the Investigator in the award file of record.